Flexible and efficient emulation of spatial extremes processes via variational autoencoders: Simulation study

 \subsection{Emulation results}

-Figures~\ref{fig:comps_across_models} and \ref{fig:qqplots_across_models} compare the emulated replicates from the extVAE and \texttt{hetGP} with the simulated replicates from Models~\ref{modelGP}--\ref{modelMaxStable}.
-We see that for the Gaussian process simulated from Model \ref{modelGP}, both emulators produce similar spatial fields and the QQ-plots all align well with the 1-1 line.
-Recall the tilting parameters $\btheta_t$ control the local dependence properties.
-Since the Gaussian process has fairly weak extremal dependence, the resulting $\btheta_t$ estimated in \eqref{eqn:decoder_form} after convergence is consistently greater than $0.1$, indicating light tails in the exponentially tilted PS variables and thus, local asymptotic independence at all knots.
-Similarly for Model \ref{modelAI}, there is asymptotic independence everywhere in the domain.
-However, the $\btheta_k$ values we used for Model \ref{modelAI} are much smaller than 0.1 (see Figure \ref{fig:sim_knots}) and thus the fitted exponentially tilted PS variables are more heavy-tailed than the ones from the previous case.
-Therefore, we can see that \texttt{hetGP} has difficulty in capturing the extremal dependence and the QQ-plot shows that the tail is underestimated, even though Model \ref{modelAI} still exhibits asymptotic independence only.
+Figure~\ref{fig:comps_across_models} and Figure~\ref{fig:comps_across_models1} of the Supplementary Material compare emulated replicates from XVAE and \texttt{hetGP} with data replicates from Models~\ref{modelGP}--\ref{modelMaxStable}, while Figure~\ref{fig:qqplots_across_models} displays QQ-plots that align well with the 1-1 line in all cases for XVAE but not for \texttt{hetGP}.
+Since the Gaussian process has much weaker extremal dependence, the resulting $\bgamma_t$ estimated in \eqref{eqn:decoder_form} after convergence is consistently far greater than $0.1$, indicating light tails in the expPS variables and thus, local AI at all knots.
+In contrast, Model~\ref{modelAI} exhibits AI across the domain with much smaller $\bgamma_t$ values (see Figure~\ref{fig:sim_knots}), producing heavier-tailed expPS variables than Model~\ref{modelGP}.
+As a result, \texttt{hetGP} struggles to capture extremal dependence and the QQ-plot shows its underestimation of large tail values, though Model~\ref{modelAI} still shows only AI.

-For Models \ref{modelFlex} -- \ref{modelMaxStable}, there is local asymptotic dependence, and we see that \texttt{hetGP} completely failed to emulate the co-occurrences of the extreme values.
-Because \texttt{hetGP} focuses on the bulk of the distributions, they tend to ignore the spatial autocorrelation at the tail (especially when $u>0.95$; see also Figure \ref{fig:chi_ests}).
-This validates the need to incorporate a flexible copula model in the emulator to characterize the tail dependence accurately.
+For Models~\ref{modelFlex}--\ref{modelMaxStable}, there is local AD, and we see that \texttt{hetGP} completely fails at emulating the co-occurrence of extreme values.
+Because \texttt{hetGP} focuses on the bulk of the distribution, it ignores spatial extremal dependence.
+This validates the need to incorporate a flexible spatial model in the emulator to capture tail dependence accurately.

 Figure~\ref{fig:res_summary} compares the performance of spatial predictions at the 100 holdout locations.
-For Model \ref{modelGP}, \texttt{hetGP} had lower CRPS and MSPE scores, indicating higher predictive power, as expected since the true process was a Gaussian process.
-However, the extVAE model still performs well in this case.
-For all the other models, extVAE uniformly outperforms \texttt{hetGP}.
-For models~\ref{modelAD} and \ref{modelMaxStable}, the marginal distributions are more heavy-tailed over the spatial domain, and the CRPS and MSPE consistently have larger values than other models.
-Note that the CRPS and MSPE for \texttt{hetGP} can get extremely high for time replicates with extreme events.
+For Model~\ref{modelGP}, \texttt{hetGP} has lower CRPS and MSPE scores, indicating higher predictive power, as expected since the true process is Gaussian.
+However, the XVAE model still performs quite well in this (misspecified) case.
+For Models~\ref{modelAI}--\ref{modelMaxStable}, XVAE uniformly outperforms \texttt{hetGP}.
+Also, the CRPS and MSPE for \texttt{hetGP} are significantly higher for time replicates with extreme events.